These guides are AI-generated educational summaries — not legal or medical advice.

 Minimizing symptoms because 'others have it worse'

-Why: Your rating is based on your own condition and how it affects your specific functioning - not relative to other veterans.
+Your rating is based on your own condition and how it affects your specific functioning - not relative to other veterans.
 Minimizing your symptoms leads to underrating.

-Do this instead: Describe your symptoms as they actually are on your worst days, as instructed by M21-1 guidance.
+Instead: Describe your symptoms as they actually are on your worst days, as instructed by M21-1 guidance.
 You are not exaggerating - you are accurately reporting the full scope of your condition.

 Impact: All levels